 The Eurail Italy Pass is your key to uncovering Italy's rich history and vibrant culture.
-Step inside the ancient walls of Rome's Colosseum or take a gondola ride along the Grand Canal in Venice.View Eurail Italy Pass
+Step inside the ancient walls of Rome's Colosseum, take a gondola ride along the Grand Canal in Venice and in Florence, admire Michelangelo's masterpiece, the statue of David.View Eurail Italy Pass

 All Eurail passes with Italy

 Here's a list of all Eurail passes for your travels through this country: